nikeguga/GB_lessons/Ulala, cet un instrucsion.md

 Now we are getting to the sweet spot.
 This MD can do some tables, but you gonna hate it. you use | (this is vertical slash, or pipe, or you IQ if you're in for roman numbers) for column separation.
 Then you use - (meaning minus, like what you see on your bank account) for horizontal lines to separate only the heads of the table.

 ## Quotes

+And the last one, quotes.
+You can get a quote with > symbol, but you'll heve to do it in the new line.
+Also if you are quoting dudes that like to qoute you can do it up to 15 times, then even MD think that this is some BS, you creep.
+> "Oh yeees, me mooscles are getting sronker from the poomp"
+>>Albert Einstein